TerminatorNL/Tiquality/README.md

  - AtomicInteger can double as object for synchronization signaling when waiting for *N* tasks to end, instead of sleeping for a set time.

 If you feel like you found something that needs to change, please follow the rules above before submitting a pull request.
+Another note: Please notify me beforehand if you intent to drop a big pull request, so I can give you some feedback if it will make it in the master branch before you waste alot of time on something I already considered.